 A 2005 study from The University of Texas M.D.
 Anderson Cancer Center analyzed the efficacy of homeopathic remedies on cancer patients through several previous clinical trials.
-The study, titled "Efficacy of Homeopathic Therapy in Cancer Treatment," revealed there was insufficient evidence to support the efficacy of homeopathy for cancer patients.
+The study revealed there was insufficient evidence to support the effectiveness of homeopathy for cancer patients.

 Homeopathic remedies are made in adherence to the guidelines of the Homeopathic Pharmacopeia of the United States (HPUS), which became law in 1938 by the U.S. Congress.
 Such remedies do not require a prescription and they don’t require a note or a recommendation from a doctor.
 If a remedy claims to treat cancer, it must be sold by prescription.